ObolNetwork/obol-docs/docs/advanced/quickstart-sdk.md

 Once the Obol-API returns a `configHash` string from the `createClusterDefinition` method, you can use this identifier to invite the operators to the [Launchpad](../dvl/intro.md) to complete the process

 1. Operators navigate to `https://<NETWORK_NAME_HERE>.launchpad.obol.tech/dv?configHash=<CONFIG_HASH_HERE>` and complete the [run a DV with others](../start/quickstart_group.md) flow.
-1. Once the DKG is complete, and operators are using the `--publish` flag, the created cluster details will be posted to the Obol API
+1. Once the DKG is complete, and operators are using the `--publish` flag, the created cluster details will be posted to the Obol API.
 1. The creator will be able to retrieve this data with `obol.getClusterLock(configHash)`, to use for activating the newly created validator.

 ## Retrieve the created Distributed Validators using the SDK